Start9Labs/documentation/source/contributing/services/config.rst

 This file defines the configuration rules, or the rule-set that defines dependencies between config variables.

 A rule is a boolean expression that we demand to be true.
-If it is failing, it is not true.
+It is not true if the expression fails the rule parser.

-They follow the `Backus–Naur <https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form>`_ metasyntax for writing rules.
+They follow the `Backus–Naur <https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form>`_ meta-syntax for writing rules.

 Rules are composed of two main concepts: